Superannuation contributions in Australia fall into two broad categories: concessional and non-concessional.

-One of the key changes for 2018-19 is that fund members with a total superannuation balance below $500,000 can carry forward any unused concessional cap amounts that accrue from 1 July 2018 for up to five financial years into the future.
+One of the key changes that will effectively apply for this year is that fund members with a total superannuation balance below $500,000 can carry forward any unused concessional cap amounts that accrue from 1 July 2018 for up to five financial years into the future.
 It is important to note that this cap applies to the individual, not their superannuation account.
 So if a member has multiple superannuation accounts, it is the total contributions from all of them that will count against the contributions cap.

 However this restriction does not apply to super guarantee and award-mandated contributions for those aged over 75.
 Other employer contributions – e.g. those via salary sacrifice arrangements and contributions by self-employed workers – cannot be accepted.

 |Mandated SG or award contributions||Accepted without restriction||Accepted without restriction||Accepted without restriction||Accepted without restriction|

 |Additional employer contributions, including salary sacrifice and self-employed contributions||Accepted without restriction||Accepted if member satisfies work test||Accepted if member satisfies work test||Cannot be accepted|